|Dr. Janine Brandt is one of over a hundred MSSA's Registered Players who has been thrust onto the international stage.|

 - Being part of a community where your club has a real say in how things are done

 - Being able to apply for National Lottery Funding

 - Being able to get assistance from your local government

 - Experience increased media exposure of your events and your gamers

 - Become part of the international community through the MSSA Registered players are able to become internationally recognised umpires, etc.

-- Being able to put your club's news up on MSSA's blog,
+- Being able to put your club's news up on MSSA's blog page,

-- Enable your gamers to take part in MSSA events, which may qualify them for colours, overseas trips, and even sports bursaries at university.
+- Enable your gamers to take part in MSSA events, which may qualify them for regional, provincial, and national colours, overseas trips, and even sports bursaries at university.

 - Gather the people together that want to form the club, and